Freelancers! Side hustlers! Work from home-homies! Listen up! This one’s for you:

 Even if you don’t have a sweet custom email – you can make whatever email you’re using look legit by adding a free signature.

-And please, for godsakes, don’t use your old college email with a name like “TastyCupcake88”.
+And please, don’t use your old college email with a name like “TastyCupcake88”.
 If you don’t have a slightly less embarrassing email address, just open a new one.
 Keep it short and sweet without a bunch of things to remember.

 So, go here and download WiseStamp.